Brown-University-Library/vivo-on-rails/README.md

 The code at this point is hard-coded for very specific predicates that we use at Brown and might not work on your particular VIVO database.

-The unit tests (`bundle exec rails vivo:tests`) are hard-coded to find very specific people/departments so they will very likely fail on your installation.
+The unit tests (`bundle exec rake vivo:tests`) are hard-coded to find very specific people/departments so they will very likely fail on your installation.